docksen/airset/README.md

   setPart(partData: Partial<D>): this

   /**
-   * Update some shallow fields in the data
-   *
-   * - Update some shallow fields in the current data and refresh the page
+   * Update some shallow fields in the current data and refresh the page *
    * - To refresh the page, use the refresh method
    *
    * @param partData Some shallow fields in the cached data